 Choosing the right pressure control

-Absolute pressure or gauge pressure?
-Which reference should you use when you set up a pressure control process?
-For many applications, this choice may simply be a matter of continuing with established convention.
-However, some pressure control applications operate at or just above atmospheric pressure, for example backpressure control for process analyzers or flow characterization for cigarette filters.
+For many applications, choosing the right pressure control may merely mean continuing with established conventions.
+However, some pressure control applications operate at or just above atmospheric pressure, such as back pressure control for process analyzers or flow characterization for cigarette filters.
 For applications like these, the choice to use absolute or gauge pressure can be a critical decision that significantly impacts the intended operation of your process.